felipemalli/fit-home/README.md

 Project for plan your own physical exercise schedule at home and help you to perform the exercises at the correct time.

+The backend of the project is not ready.
+Although the architecture is already done, I still need to do some routes that I realize I will need.

 ## Description

 Developing with Clean Arquitecture, Domain Driven Design (DDD), SOLID and following the Test Driven Development (TDD).
 It also has 100% of test coverage.